 I made this for the first time yesterday, and it was a huge hit at a backyard party.
-This savory bread pudding is fragrant with herbs and sautéed leeks, and absolutely filled with freshly-cut sweet corn.
+This savory bread pudding with fresh corn is fragrant with herbs and sautéed leeks, and absolutely filled with freshly-cut sweet corn.
 Frozen corn will work in a pinch, but fresh corn cut from the cob is worlds better.

 I found this recipe in the cookbook Deborah Madison’s Vegetarian Cooking for Everyone, when I was searching for an unusual recipe utilizing fresh sweet corn.
 This dish was so incredibly delicious and easy that I imagine I’ll make it all the time now.
 It calls for a bunch of sliced scallions, but I happened to have a leek in the fridge and used that instead.
 I imagine I would use leeks in the future as well because of their lovely, delicate taste.